 We provide thumbnail and high-resolution files only.
 The client side is responsible for scaling the high-resolution image if needed.

 chargetrip_range are estimates.
-WLTP is a testing cycle that car manufacturers use and their estimation is usually high.
+WLTP is a testing cycle that vehicle manufacturers use and their estimation is usually high.
 ChargetripRange comes from our own research.
 We recommend it, of course, but ultimately it’s up to you!

 Yes we are!
 We are currently using the OCPI 2.1.1 version